 John Dear’s latest book from Pace e Bene Press is now available.
 We’re also offering bulk order discounts in case you want to give this book as a gift to others!
 You’ll automatically receive 10% off orders of 5-9 copies and 20% off orders of 10 or more!

-**Please note: John has another book coming out in 2018 as well through Orbis Books called “They Will Inherit the Earth: Peace and Nonviolence in a Time of Climate Change.”
-He is scheduling a book tour to discuss that book from March to May 2018.
-Learn more about that book and the tour here.
+**Please note: John has another book coming out in Spring 2018 as well through Orbis Books called “They Will Inherit the Earth: Peace and Nonviolence in a Time of Climate Change.”
+We will be posting his tour stops on our events page here.

 This book offers fifty short prayers to encourage, challenge and inspire you on your nonviolent journey.
 Prayers cover subjects ranging from healing the environment, ending war, gun violence, poverty and racism, gratitude for the blessings around us and strength to continue on the path for peace, justice and nonviolence.

 John Dear writes in the introduction, “Prayer and nonviolence go hand in hand.
 On the one hand, prayer is a daily journey toward ever-deepening intimacy with the God of peace in the Holy Spirit of peace.
 Through daily quiet meditation, the God of peace we encounter in our prayer disarms us, heals us and strengthens us to go forth and make peace, practice nonviolence and love others….
 Nonviolent people turn to God in prayer throughout the day for protection, security, blessings and fecundity.
 That is the Christian way, the human ideal.
 That is the path of the peacemaker. …daily meditation is politically dangerous and a threat to the culture of violence and war.
 As we combine prayer and nonviolence, in this culture of violence and war, we step into a new kind of dangerous mysticism where we lose our allegiance to the nation/state, and become full time citizens of God’s reign…”

 Part 2: For Myself